CBS Elective Students

 - Please note that it is not possible to switch courses once the application rounds are closed.
 We will overbook all courses in relation to the number of places in each course.
 So even if someone else withdraws, this will not leave a place to be filled.

-CBS Elective Students can withdraw no later than 16 March at 23:59 (end of third application round) through the Online Student Service.
+CBS Elective Students can withdraw no later than 15 June at 23:59 (end of third application round) through the Online Student Service.
 After deadline please contact your study board.